isabella232/Bitcamp-Serverless/week4/homework/issues/3- RecParams.md

 Now for the most important function in the `APIController `  module.

 This function gets song recommendations using [**this**](https://developer.spotify.com/documentation/web-api/reference/browse/get-recommendations/) Spotify endpoint.
+This is a critical resource, so...

 **READ THE WHOLE THING**.